florian/florian.github.io/_drafts/reading-2019.md

 ![book cover](/assets/posts/books-2019/game-theory.png)

 *Game theory* is the science of decision making.
-It can be used to mathematicallly formalize how strategies should be chosen, how voting power can be measured, or how players might cooperate.
+It can be used to mathematically formalize how strategies should be chosen, how voting power can be measured, or how players might cooperate.
 I was looking for a short introduction to the subject.
 In particular I wanted a book which would be faster to read than a textbook but still had mathematical rigor.
 After looking for such a book for quite a long time, I settled on *Game Theory: A Nontechnical Introduction*.